KSAURAVSINGH/automated-video-generator/README.md

 # automated-video-generator
-An application that generates and uploads video to any platform
+An application that generates and uploads video to any platform.
+Lets start!